learn-co-curriculum/phase-1-filtering-arrays/README.md

 # Filter

 ## Overview
-In this lesson, we'll look at how to filter the elements in an array based on a condition.
+In this lesson, we'll look at how to return a subset of the elements in an array based on a condition.

 ## Objectives
 1. Explain the concept of filtering an array.